 It’s a story line, an illustration exercise, and an optical illusion all wrapped into one simple project!
-“One Two Books” is an activity I like to do for Draw With Dr. Dana, our Zoom illustration program (you can sign up for it here)!
+“One Two Books” is an activity I like to do with kids during illustration and art programs.
+It’s quick, easy, and fun!

 - 1 piece of paper